Last updated

 Cons

-• Limited customer support hours: Customer support is not available 24/7, which can be inconvenient for startups operating in different time zones or needing immediate assistance during critical times.
+• Limited customer support hours: Support limitations can be problematic for teams of your size operating across different time zones or needing immediate assistance.

 Price and plans